codecarrotlabs/blog.codecarrot.net/_posts/code/2017-10-09-try-docker-one-command.md

 date: 2017-10-09 00:01:00
 categories: code
 tags: coding docker container
-description: Have you heard of Docker, but still don&#039;t know exactly what it is?
+description: Have you heard of Docker, but still don't know exactly what it is?
 Let's fix that.
 Docker is the world’s leading software container platform.
 image: http://blog.codecarrot.net/images/group_5622_0.png
 ---